 UI Element (A-Z) Description Allow automatic deletion of assignments Allows the deletion of existing assignments if the corresponding CI was deleted.
-Enable Auto Assignment Globally enables or disables Auto Assignment.
+Create suspended deployment jobs Creates deployment jobs with state "suspended".
+Default is to create pending deployment jobs.
+Enable automatic assignment Globally enables or disables Auto Assignment.
+Send event when assignment is created Sends an event when automatic assignment rule creates an assignment.
 Time interval to scan for changed topology Time interval in minutes to scan for changed topology and perform automatic assignment.
 Update existing assignments Automatically update existing assignments when new CIs are added.